What is Carbon Farming and how can it benefit me?

 From supporting the Great Barrier Reef to reintroducing threatened species, co-benefits have a strong focus on repairing what’s special and important to Queensland’s natural heritage.

 So many great outcomes can be generated through Carbon Farming projects!
 From improved soil and water quality which leads to improved agricultural productivity, to landscape restoration of essential habitat for threatened native species and ecological communities.

 Additionally, in light of the many recent struggles our farmers and land managers have faced with drought, fires and floods, Carbon Farming offers the valuable opportunity of income diversification and economic security in times of financial hardship.

-This includes projects such as replanting of rainforests which reduce flammability of land, reopening of waterways and wetlands that can help alleviate drought and improvement of soil profiles which slows erosion and improves pasture or crop resilience.
+This includes projects such as replanting of rainforests which reduce the flammability of land, reopening of waterways and wetlands that can help alleviate drought and improvement of soil profiles which slows erosion and improves pasture or crop resilience.

-OK that sounds great – but what are the benefits of Carbon Farming for me?
+OK, that sounds great – but what are the benefits of Carbon Farming for me?